EmilioKolo/sra_to_features_pipeline/README.md

 Then you can run main.py and pass the path to a list of SRA IDs to analyze.
 Example script:

-`$ python3 main.py ./sra_table_selected.txt`
+`$ python3 main.py ./sra_table_selected.txt {output_directory}`

-The outputs will be generated in an output folder next to the extracted git code.
+The outputs will be generated in the provided output directory.
+If an output directory is not provided, the results will be on a folder next to the extracted git code.

 OPTIONAL: Run the SRA IDs one by one with the following command: